NoleStites/NoleStites.github.io/README.md

 DATE: SEPTEMBER 2024 - FEBRUARY 2025 • MATSUMOTO, NAGANO, JAPAN

 # Experience
-**SGX3 Coding Institute**
+**SGX3 Coding Institute Trainer**
 JUNE 2024 • REMOTE
-- A [workshop](https://sciencegateways.org/coding_institute) that covers the core skills needed for the design and maintenance of science gateways
+- A trainer/mentor for a [workshop](https://sciencegateways.org/coding_institute) that covers the core skills needed for the design and maintenance of science gateways
 - Participated in the SGX3 HackHPC hackathon, the goal of which was to make a science gateway with Python and Django, on [team NLC^2](https://hackhpc.github.io/sgx3admi24/teams.html#:~:text=Team%20Introduction-,NLC2,-%F0%9F%8F%86%20Best%20Team) (a 4-person team) and won the Judges Award ([GitHub](https://github.com/ChristianJohnsonL/SGX3-Hackathon-Project-2024))
 - Hackathon poster project presented at Science Gateways 2024 Annual Conference